Period pain

 • Vaginal discharge

-How long will my period pain last?
+How long does period pain last?

 Period pain usually starts when the bleeding starts.
 However, some women have pain up to several days before their period starts.
 Pain usually lasts 12–24 hours but can last 2–3 days or longer.
 It is usually most severe when your bleeding is heaviest.